 Each year on February 11, the Catholic Church marks the World Day of the Sick.
 This is a time to offer prayers for those who suffer from illness and for their caregivers.
 The Catholic Church marks this annual World Day on the Feast of Our Lady of Lourdes.

-The theme of this year’s observance is, “It is not good that man should be alone—Healing the Sick by Healing Relationships.”
+The theme of 2024’s observance is, “It is not good that man should be alone—Healing the Sick by Healing Relationships.”
 Each of us, says the Pope, came into the world because our parents welcomed us, and we were each “made for love” and are called to communion and fraternity.
 The best therapy for those who are ill, he adds, is to offer them our love and communion, despite the pace of our own frenetic lives.
+The theme for World Day of the Sick 2025 will be announced soon by Pope Francis.
 As the church marks the World Day of the Sick, CHABC encourages everyone to pray for those who suffer from illness and for their caregivers.

-Archbishop Miller, CSB will celebrate a Mass for World Day of the Sick on Saturday, February 10, 2024 at 11 a.m. at Our Lady of Sorrows Parish.
+Archbishop Miller, CSB will celebrate a Mass for World Day of the Sick on Tuesday, February 11, 2025 at 11 a.m. at Our Lady of Sorrows Parish.
 All are invited to attend.
+Reception to follow in the Lower Hall.

 World Day of the Sick Resources